 There are a number of interesting and unique political props and election props at the top Super Bowl betting sites, and we’re featuring a few of the best ones from both Bovada and BetOnline.
-Be sure to check back often as Super Bowl Sunday approaches, as oddsmakers are sure to add more delicious Presidential props to their Big Game menu (large soda not included – on the Bloomberg lines, at least).
+Be sure to check back often as Super Bowl Sunday approaches, as oddsmakers are sure to add more delicious Presidential props to their Big Game menu.

 Total Donald Trump Tweets On February 2nd

 Will President Trump predict the winner before kickoff?

 Will President Trump sing along to the National Anthem?

 Will President Trump tweet “latinos” after the game?

 Will President Trump call the winning coach after the game?

 Will President Trump congratulate the winning team on Twitter?